 The first data set is the famous Leukemia data set by Golub et al. (1999), that is available from the golubEsets package on BioConductor.
-We load the data and normalize them using vsn
+We load the data and normalize them using vsn.
+We reduce the data set in size in order to speed up the computations in this Vignette.

 '''

 library(golubEsets)

 library(vsn)

 data(Golub_Merge)

-Golub <- Golub_Merge
+Golub <- Golub_Merge[, 1:34]

-exprs(Golub) <- exprs(vsn(exprs(Golub_Merge)))
+exprs(Golub) <- exprs(vsn2(Golub_Merge[, 1:34]))

 '''

 This gives us a data set Golub, which is of the format ExpressionSet.
-It has 7,129 genes for 72 samples on Affymetrix hu6800 chips.
+It has 7,129 genes for 34 samples on Affymetrix hu6800 chips.
 We use vsn to normalize the data here, but any other normalization method may be used instead.
 Several phenotype variables are available with Golub, among them "ALL.AML", the clinical variable that interests us, which separates the samples into Acute Lymphoblastic Leukemia and Acute Myelogenous Leukemia samples.